 - The timetable for completing any cash settlements following equalization calculations and an explanation of how it will be reported

-- A statement that the company will be responsible for paying any taxes arising from the compensation paid to a mobile employee while they are on assignment
+- A statement that the company will be responsible for paying any taxes (as covered under the policy) arising from the compensation paid to a mobile employee while they are on assignment

 - A statement to comply with requirements of local laws as applicable

 - An explanation of how tax equalization payments will be calculated in the year that the mobile employee is repatriated to their Home country and in subsequent years

 With respect to the last point, as a general rule, a tax equalization policy will apply to mobile employees while they are on assignment in a Host country and continue until the end of the tax year in which the employee returns to their Home country.
 After a mobile employee returns from an assignment, an employer may choose to extend tax equalization treatment to cover any assignment-related income that becomes reportable in later tax years or when company-paid foreign tax credits are used to reduce the tax liability of a current or former employee.
 As a best practice, such an intention to extend tax equalization beyond the year of repatriation to cover any assignment related trailing items should be specifically spelled out in the company’s tax equalization policy.

 Finally, companies that are establishing tax equalization policies need to remember that international taxation is a complex topic that their mobile employees may not clearly understand.
 A tax equalization policy will not be reassuring to a mobile employee who has been assigned abroad if they cannot see its benefits.
 Therefore, it is critical that employers provide their mobile employees with tax preparation and consulting services from the company’s mobility tax services provider, both to help the employees understand the complexities of their new tax situation and to let them know who to contact when they have questions or concerns.